In these spaces, wisdom is not just observed but experienced

 In this article, we’ll explore the history, types, and key features of Japanese Zen gardens and their role in Japanese culture.
 Then, we’ll also look at some famous Zen gardens in Japan and how to experience their magic.

-What Is the Purpose of a Japanese Zen Garden?
+What is the purpose of a Japanese Zen garden?

 Japanese Zen gardens focus on simplicity, tranquility, and balance.
 Unlike typical gardens full of lush greenery, Zen gardens mainly use rocks, sand, gravel, and a few minimalistic plants.
 These elements are carefully arranged to help with meditation and reflection.